 Uncertainties concerning assumptions are managed in a way that ensures technical reserves are not under-stated.

-A validation report is prepared by the Group entities concerned by this requirement, listing the assumptions and future management actions that affect the determination of technical reserves.
+A validation report is prepared, listing the assumptions and future management actions that affect the determination of technical reserves.
 The report is submitted to Executive Management for approval.